 AOB: RSC Charter – Richard Pennycook/Minister (5 mins)

 The Minister thanked attendees for their commitment to the work of the Sector Council.
 Richard Pennycook highlighted that, in early 2023, the Charter for the Sector Council will be reviewed to ensure it remains current and relevant.

+ACTION: Richard Pennycook and BEIS to reshape charter for circulation and comment.

 Dates for forthcoming meetings - 2023:

-BEIS to add
+21 March 2023 14:30-16:00